karlbuscheck/spotify-top-podcasts-insights/README.md

 ## Questions Explored
 1. **Do podcasts need video content to reach the Top 10?**
-   - Analyzed chart data to compare performance of video vs. audio-only podcasts.
+   - Analyzed chart data across 22 geographical regions to compare performance of video vs. audio-only podcasts.

 2. **Can we predict which episodes will stay in the Top 50?**
    - Built a Random Forest Classifer model using chart history and episode features.